-The 2019 SABR national convention will take place in San Diego from June 26-30.
-To coincide with the convention, the summer 2019 issue of The National Pastime will focus on baseball in the San Diego/Mexicali region, giving us a chance to expand research topics internationally.
+SABR’s 50th national convention will take place on July 15-19, 2020, in Baltimore.
+To coincide with the convention, the summer 2020 issue of The National Pastime will focus on baseball in the Charm City and around the state of Maryland.

 There’s plenty to explore and ideally we’d like a mix of topics that could encompass everything from fan studies to Little League.
 Research articles may be historical, biographical, or analytical (stats welcome), but please avoid personal narrative.

 This issue of The National Pastime will be edited by publications director Cecilia Tan.
 She will be taking queries and abstracts until December 10, 2019, and will make assignments no later than January 1, 2020.
 First drafts of articles will be due no later than March 1 and rewrites (if needed) will be due by April 15.

 If you can estimate the length of the finished article, that is good, too.
 Typical articles tend to run 2,000 to 5,000 words — the size of a midterm paper, not a masters thesis.
 The upper limit on papers for the TNP is around 6,000 words.
 If you are given a word count limit by the editor, you must try to stick to it.
 Articles which exceed assigned page count may need to be cut or relegated to digital-only distribution and not be included in the print edition of the journal.

 To query, email to email@example.com with the subject line “TNP Query:” and a key word or two on your subject.
 For example: “TNP Query: Camden Yards legacy.”

 Remember that every article must include proper citation of sources and present a clear thesis, and to be published in a SABR journal your SABR membership must be current.
 (Click here to join.)
 For full writers’ guidelines and details on how to prep your manuscript for submission, click here or submit a query to firstname.lastname@example.org and you will receive the full guidelines in reply.